supacode/router-app/README.md

 We allow some Users to add cargo items per stop.
 This flag can be combined with any scheduling strategy.

-When a customer can add cargo items, an “Add cargo” button is shown below every stop.
+When a user can add cargo items, an “Add cargo” button is shown below every stop.

 ![img](img/flexible-can-add-cargo.png)